 Bitclock (BCLK) Signal

-In addition to flexibility as master or slave mode, the BCLK can also be configured in two transfer modes-256-S and Continuous Transfer Modes, which are described below.
-These modes are set using BIT-D12/REG-06h/Page2.
+In addition to flexibility as master or slave mode, the BCLK can also be configured in two transfer modes-256-S and Continuous Transfer Modes.
+These modes are set using bit D12/REG-06h/Page2.

 256-S TRANSFER MODE